vocthor/ScreenShooter/README.md

  - `Start Capture` : starts the capture session.
 You can't change the parameters while capturing.
  - `Pause Capture` : pauses the capture session.
 You can't change the parameters.
 Press `Start Capture` to resume the current capture session.
  - `Stop Capture` : stops the capture session.
 Reset the `Path`, `Name`, and `Period` parameters.
- - `New Window` :  not implemented yet.
  - `Console` : just a tab where you can see the run of the program.
- - `Capture` : not implemented yet.

 ## How to use